nnellans/bicep-guide/README.md

 ```

 ## Parameter Decorators
-- Decorators are placed directly above the parameter, you can use more than one decorator for each parameter
+- Decorators are placed directly above the parameter
+- You can use more than one decorator for each parameter
 - It's good practice to specify the min and max character length for parameters that control resource naming.
 These limitations help avoid errors later during deployment
 - For integers you can specify min and max values, instead
 - It's good practice to provide descriptions for all of your parameters.
 Try to make them helpful